nio-blocks/attribute_selector/README.md

 AttributeSelector
 =================
-This block is used to whitelist or blacklist incoming signal attributes and notify the resulting modified signals.
+The AttributeSelector block is used to whitelist or blacklist incoming signal attributes.
+The block will alter the signal based on which attributes are allowed and emit the modified signal.

 Properties
 ----------
-- **attributes**: Specify any incoming signal attributes to ignore or allow depending on specified behavior.
+- **attributes**: Incoming signal attributes to ignore or allow depending on whether whitelist or blacklist is chosen as the Selector Mode.
 - **mode**: Specify whitelist or blacklist behavior.

 Inputs